alievk/avatarify-python/README.md

 cd avatarify
 scripts\install_windows.bat
 ```
 4. Run `run_windows.bat`.
 If installation was successful, two windows "cam" and "avatarify" will appear.
 Leave these windows open for the next installation steps.
-If there are multiple cameras (including virtual ones) in the system, you may need to select the correct one in `scripts/settings_windows.bat` `CAMID` variable.
+If there are multiple cameras (including virtual ones) in the system, you may need to select the correct one in `scripts/settings_windows.bat` `CAMID` variable. `CAMID` is an index number of camera like 0, 1, 2, ...
 5. Install [OBS Studio](https://obsproject.com/) for capturing Avatarify output.
 6. Install [VirtualCam plugin](https://obsproject.com/forum/resources/obs-virtualcam.539/).
 Choose `Install and register only 1 virtual camera`.
 7. Run OBS Studio.